Pixellot/data-api-docs/docs/data-api/guides/playon-external-content-integration-flow.md

 - `start$date` and `end$date`: Must be in the past and in ISO 8601 format (UTC)
 - `status`: Must be "archived"
 - `streamType`: Must be "vod"
 - `breakdownDetails`: Optional object for defining credit type and priority for logging.
-If provided, both `type` and `priority` fields are required.
+If provided, both `type` and `priority` fields are required. **Note: This feature is currently in development and not yet available.**

 ### 3. Event Confirmation
 - PAPI processes the event creation request